 Preventing Insect Infestations

-Unwelcome guests, pests can pose a threat to your oak tree’s health.
-Check for infestation symptoms on a regular basis, such as leaf holes or the appearance of larvae.
-Without using harsh pesticides, natural solutions like neem oil or introducing beneficial insects can frequently keep pests at bay.
+Unwelcome guests and pests can pose a threat to your oak tree’s health.
+Look for signs of infestation regularly including leaves with holes as well as the appearance of unicellular larvae.
+With no harsh pesticides, natural remedies like Neem oil or the introduction of beneficial insects are a good way to help keep pests away.

 Protecting Oneself from Illnesses